Kalyani Government Engineering College

+Kalyani Government Engineering College (KGEC) is a public Engineering college in Kalyani, West Bengal.
+It was established in 1995 by the Government of West Bengal.

-Kalyani Government Engineering College (KGEC), Kalyani, West Bengal, India offers undergraduate (B.Tech.) and postgraduate (M.Tech., M.C.A.) engineering degree courses affiliated to the Maulana Abul Kalam Azad University of Technology(MAKAUT), West Bengal previously known as West Bengal University of Technology (WBUT).
+It is a four-year undergraduate institution.
+It offers undergraduate (B.Tech.) and postgraduate (M.Tech., M.C.A.) engineering degree courses affiliated to the Maulana Abul Kalam Azad University of Technology (MAKAUT), West Bengal previously known as West Bengal University of Technology (WBUT).

 Campus

 Kalyani Government Engineering College is an engineering college in West Bengal, India.
 The college was established in 1995 by the Government of West Bengal.
 The college is located within the University of Kalyani Campus, Kalyani Township, District Nadia, West Bengal.
 Kalyani is 53 km. from the Sealdah Railway station (Eastern Railways) of Kolkata and is also connected through Kalyani Expressway.
 The nearest railway station to the college is Kalyani Ghoshpara railway station is about 2 km. away from the venue.